Questions?

 Interactive Experience

 An immersive experience that welcomes its audience into the wacky world of reality television, where they will have actual influence on the events of the evening.
 Now, imagine: you are a production assistant showing up for the first day of your new job working behind-the-scenes of your favorite reality-competition show.
-Then, enter the contestants— six hopefuls ready to give it their all for the chance to win a grand prize of one million dollars.
+Then, enter the contestants— a group of hopefuls ready to give it their all for the chance to win a grand prize of one million dollars.
 The competition is only getting started and it is anybody’s game… except the winner has already been decided.
 Choose-your-own-adventure as you watch the competition unfold, participate in puzzling challenges, untangle the mystery of who production is secretly championing and, perhaps, alter the final outcome.

 Project Leads: Anthony Anello and Julia Kreutzer